 Analysis isn’t powerful on its own.
 Sharing your analysis with others in order to better understand problems and make decisions is where the real power comes in.

 ArcGIS Insights provides you with a complete, web-based exploratory data analysis workbench.
-ArcGIS Insights is designed to support your work across the entire analytical process–whether it’s preparing data, performing analysis, or presenting actionable intelligence products.
-Start using ArcGIS Insights today to support the demands of your robust intelligence-led police program.
+ArcGIS Insights is designed to support your work across the entire analytical process–whether it’s preparing data, performing analysis, or presenting actionable information products.
+Start using ArcGIS Insights today to support the demands of your robust police program.

 While we are sure you’ll find our blog videos helpful, if you want to learn more about ArcGIS Insights, please check out our resources below and remember to feel free to reach out to your designated Esri team if you have questions.

 For more information about ArcGIS Insights, please check out our product page.
 Here you can find Learn Lessons and training to help get you started.
 Additionally, view this 1 hour webinar video demonstrating more possibilities of ArcGIS Insights working with 911 call center data.